-(b) No assets shall be transferred or conveyed by a public benefit corporation as part of the dissolution process until twenty days after it has given the written notice required by subsection (a) to the attorney general or until the attorney general has consented in writing to the dissolution, or indicated in writing that the attorney general will take no action in respect to, the transfer or conveyance, whichever is earlier.
+Section 414D-233(b), HRS, provides that a public benefit corporation may not transfer or convey any assets as part of the dissolution process until the earlier of is

+- (1) twenty business days after it has given written notice to the attorney general or - (2) receipt from the attorney general of written consent to the dissolution, or written notice that the attorney general will take no action in respect to, the transfer or conveyance.

-The purpose of this publication is to provide guidance to Hawaii public benefit corporations on how to provide the statutorily required notice of its intent to dissolve to the Attorney General and what information should be provided with such notice.
-This publication is not intended as a substitute for legal advice from an attorney
+The purpose of this publication is to provide guidance to Hawaii public benefit corporations on how to provide the statutorily required notice of intent to dissolve to the Attorney General and what information should be provided with such notice.
+This publication is not intended as a substitute for legal advice from an attorney.